 Industrious is a modern office space located in the Short North Arts District providing community and convenience to entrepreneurs and small businesses with co-working space, private offices, meeting space, and many additional resources available.

 Innovate New Albany serves as the city’s incubator for technology startups, entrepreneurs, and small businesses.
-Located in the New Albany Business Park, this incubator occupies 16,000 square feet and offers spaces for co-working, private offices, entrepreneurial activities and events.
-With their convenient location, extensive networking opportunities, and access to venture capital, Innovate New Albany is a hub for local startups, ideas, and interconnectivity.
+Located in the New Albany Business Park, this incubator occupies 16,000 square feet and offers co-working spaces, private offices, entrepreneurial activities, and events.
+With its convenient location, extensive networking opportunities, and access to venture capital, Innovate New Albany is a hub for local startups, ideas, and interconnectivity.